Earn money for college!The following organizations are a great way to look for scholarships:

 350 awards up to $5,000.

 This need-based scholarship is pretty straightforward: it's awarded to one student each year who demonstrates not only financial need but also impressive academic performance and leadership ability.
-The annual award winner receives $5,000 per semester of college.
+The annual award winner receives $5,000 per semester of college for one year.
 High school seniors with financial need who plan to attend a four-year college are eligible to apply.

 Send completed application and teacher recommendation to: